openmrs/openmrs-module-legacyui/README.md

 # openmrs-module-legacyui
 [![Build Status](https://travis-ci.org/openmrs/openmrs-module-legacyui.svg?branch=master)](https://travis-ci.org/openmrs/openmrs-module-legacyui)

-- The legacy user interface for OpenMRS 1.9 is chiefly comprised of administrative functions and the patient dashboard.
+- The legacy user interface for OpenMRS Platform 2.x is chiefly comprised of administrative functions and the patient dashboard.
-- Apparently, a new and more contemporary UI has been introduced via a UI framework and the legacy UI is kept around for administrative functions that are not yet implemented in the new UI.
+- A new and more contemporary UI has been introduced via a UI framework and the legacy UI is kept around for administrative functions that are not yet implemented in the new UI.
 - To retire the Legacy UI as planned, it is required to move the implementations and modules that still rely on it in order to maintain backwards compatibility.